Chaotic Beauty

-Chaotic Beauty is the third album by Finnish symphonic death metal band Eternal Tears of Sorrow.
+Chaotic Beauty is the third album by Finnish melodic death metal band Eternal Tears of Sorrow.
 It was their first album without the original three founding members of the band (guitarist Olli-Pekka Törrö had left the band in early 1999) and the first EToS album with a five-member line-up.

 The guest vocalist on the album was Kimberly Goss of Sinergy, and Heli Luokkala on the Japanese bonus CD.
 The song "Black Tears" is a cover, originally written by Dan Swanö for his band Edge of Sanity.

 This album continues the band's tradition to record albums with Ahti Kortelainen at Tico-Tico Studio in Kemi, Finland.
 However, this is the first EToS album that Mikko Karmila mixed; before Chaotic Beauty, all albums were also mixed by Ahti Kortelainen.